-An opinion piece regarding the controversy over the name “Redskins” won a Grand Award from the DC area-based Communications Concepts through its 2013 Awards for Publication Excellence competition.
+An opinion piece regarding the controversy over the name “Redskins” won a Grand Award from the DC area-based Communications Concepts through its 2014 Awards for Publication Excellence competition.

 Barnes, who has won more than 70 journalism awards, served as director of communications for the N.C.
 Bar Association from 1987 to 2002 and, before that, was a newspaper writer and editor.

 Today he is a freelance writer, editor and Web developer who owns several websites including cb3media.com and TarHeelFavorites.com, which will launch later in 2014.
 Barnes is also credited with the idea for the Town of Cary’s Hometown Spirit Award, given each year since 2009 to honor those who promote small town values.

-Along with his wife Andrea, he raises their seven-year-old son Will Griffin.
-Barnes is the son of W.C. and Lorraine Barnes, formerly of Rocky Mount, who now live in Atlantic Beach.
+Along with his wife Andrea, he raises their eight-year-old son Will Griffin.
+Barnes is the son of W.C. and Lorraine Barnes, formerly of Rocky Mount, who now live in Atlantic Beach, NC.